Building a shed is a chance to make your property feel like home, whether you’ve just moved in or you’ve occupied the same property for decades.

 Cut corners, construct something incorrectly, or use the wrong foundation type altogether and you could be looking at costly repairs and even the loss of your shed.

 One of the least expensive shed foundations is concrete blocks, but should you use them?
+Can you put a shed on cinder blocks?
 What are the pros and cons of concrete cinder blocks, and what are some reliable alternatives?

 Do I Need a Foundation for My Shed?